The Times has a wonderful summary article of High Dynamic Range photography.

 Why HDR being “more real” is bullshit

-If it isn’t fucking obvious that there is a complete loss of contrast in an HDR shot, you need to look at more HDR shots.
+If it isn’t fucking obvious that there is a complete loss of contrast in an HDR-processed photo, you need to look at more HDR-processed photos.

-The deal is that while the eye has a dynamic range of an HDR image, it does not look at a scene all at once.
-If I look in the shadow area, the brightness of the the sunny area is relatively greater than in an HDR shot.
-If I look in the bright area, the darkness of the shadow area is relatively more than in an HDR shot.
+The deal is that while the eye does have a dynamic range equivalent to an HDR image, it does not look at a scene all at once.
+If we look in the shadow area, the brightness of the the sunny area is still relatively greater than in an HDR shot.
+If we look in the bright area, the darkness of the shadow area is still relatively more than in an HDR shot.

 For instance, look at my Horsetail HDR shot again.
-When you visit a waterfall does your eye actually see that the water cascading down is blue? or does it perceive it as white?
+If you were actually visit this waterfall would your eye actually notice that the water cascading down is actually blue? or does it perceive it as white?

 The blue of the water was “correctly” captured by the HDR photograph, but does that make it perfect?

-Should we go around taking all our photographs with no white balance corrections?
+In other words: should we go around taking all our photographs with no white balance correction?
 No gels on our strobes?
 According to Ms. Joffre, we should because “if your camera was perfect” there is no need to correct for color.
 That color is reality, and our eyes are lying to us.

 Photography as an art